julianlk522/FITM/README.md

-    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -be sure to fix custom fetch directing to /rate-limit when it shouldnt
+    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -be sure to fix custom fetch directing to /rate-limit when it shouldnt -add about scrollup
+-make sure new link submissions show correct time
+    (they dont now.. but then it's correct elsewhere? weird) -YT channel links

 ### Code Quality